 This Reese’s Nutter Butter Cookie Truffles Recipe is out of this world AMAZING!
-My family could not stop eating these dessert treats.
+My family could not stop eating these special treats.
 My sister in law made them for a dessert to have for our weekly Sunday dinner at my parent’s house.
 She had gone to a party the night before and had them.
-Her and my brother loved them so much they had to make them the next day for all of us to try and boy am I glad she did!
+Her and my brother loved them so much they had to make them the next day for all of us to try.
+I am so glad she did!

 My sister in law had prepared the dough at home and when she got to my parent’s house, she finished up with dipping them in the chocolate and adding sprinkles.
 There is no need for the sprinkles, but it does make them extra cute and you can coordinate for a party or the holidays.
 If you try these Reese’s Nutter Butter Cookie Truffles Recipe and love them, be sure to try our recipe for Oreo Truffles!

 - 8 ounces cream cheese

 - 8 ounces Reese’s Mini Peanut Butter Cups (quartered)

 - 12 ounces milk chocolate chips

 - Blend the Nutter Butter cookies in a food processor until they are fine crumbs.